 1) to reduce risk of shareholders and

 2) to qualify for some tax deductions not allowed to sole proprietors or partnerships

 It’s important to realize that one of the reasons for forming a corporation is to get some tax advantages.

 The tax advantages are not as great as might be expected.
 The majority of the tax breaks come in the form of allowed deductions and deferred taxes.
 Some of these are available to sole proprietors and partnerships but not all.
 One notable deduction is the interest paid on a credit card.
-The IRS does not want people to run up credit card bills so they do not allow personal credit card interest as a deduction.
+The IRS does not want to encourage people to run up credit card bills so they disallow personal credit card interest as a deduction.
 Corporations are granted some leeway in this area.

 Well this isn’t always the case.
 A corporation has ways to defer income and distribute profits in order to reduce the net income to zero, if the accounting firm is doing their job.
 In reality, if a corporation pays corporate income tax at all, it usually means something went wrong in the planning.

 There are several ways.
 Here are just a few.

 - Corporations match employee deductions on payroll taxes for social security, medicare, state and federal unemployment taxes and in some states there are additional taxes assessed.
 (Florida for example, under Charlie Crist, assessed a “re-employment adjustment” of .9 percent of employee payrolls.)
 The total tax is pretty high, 12-19% of payroll depending on the state.
 This does not include the employee’s deductions, either.

 - All for profit corporations must eventually distribute money to shareholders and employees.
 This money is taxable income.
 Why should the corporation pay additional taxes when all income it makes is subject to personal income tax of the shareholders and employees?
 This would be double taxation.